Move.ai enables AI motion capture without the hassle for video game production

 Move.ai takes 2D video of a person recorded on an iPhone or a Samsung Galaxy phone and turns it into a 3D avatar.
 What’s really exciting about this, Endemano said, is that the traditional way that developers create engaging graphics is either through painstaking work by a human artist or a complicated motion capture system.

-Before the pandemic, big-time game studios used motion-capture studios with lots of cameras that captured the movement of actors on a stage and composited those images into 3D representations of them.
-The cameras could detect white markers that were attached to bodysuits worn by actors.
+Before the pandemic, big-time game developers used motion-capture studios with lots of cameras that captured the movement of actors on a stage and composited those images into 3D representations of them.
+The cameras could detect white markers on bodysuits.
 The work was hard on the actors, and the motion capture stages and systems were expensive, and had to be surrounded by green screens to make sure the edges of the people were easily distinguished.

 But it worked.
 The actors’ representations were captured in fluid movements, making it much easier for animators to create game characters based on the captured images.
 Those game characters moved fluidly, making the games seem much more realistic to players.
 Motion capture is critical to making us believe that characters on the movie screens or game screens are real.